Term Plan with Return of Premium (TROP)

 If you are single and you have your parents who are dependable on you.
 If they don’t earn and you are the only breadwinner of the house taking care of all the expenses, then a Term Plan with Return of Premium Plan is very essential in such case.
 Here, if you survive the policy tenure, then a premium amount will be paid back.

 2) Married, but no kids:

 If you are married and have no kids, then this plan is also essential for you.
 Suppose if your spouse is not working, in that case, you are the only support of the family.
-So through Term plan with return of premium, one can create a backup also, the premium paid doesn’t get wasted as it is received during maturity period.
+So through the Term plan with the return of premium, one can create a backup also, the premium paid doesn’t get wasted as it is received during maturity period.

 3) Married with kids:

 If you are married with kids, then you are solely responsible for your spouse and kids.
-Kids are fully dependent on parents.
+Kids are fully dependent on their parents.
 So for their education, marriage, etc, a Term Plan with Return of Premium is essential.
 This will ensure that these expenses are sorted out in case of death, also the premium amount paid is not wasted in case of survival.